MMMclaughlin/Java-Team-Project/csc1035-project-3.md

 - An Interface to communicate with the program
 - Use appropriate collections and algorithms when manipulating information
-- Follow CRUD when manipulating the database with Hibernate
+- Follow main.CRUD when manipulating the database with Hibernate
 - Include JavaDoc comments in the code so that documentation can be generated
 - Use version control, an appropriate GitFlow, and appropriate commit messages.
 Commit messages will be checked for contribution to the team